stacksjs/nanofaker/docs/features/auto-install.md

 ### Method 1: Config File (Recommended)

-Create a `faker.config.ts` file in your project root:
+Create a `mock.config.ts` file in your project root:

 ```typescript
 import type { MockConfig } from 'ts-mocker'